Company Background and Overview

 - As per international best practices, every year HCC reports its sustainability progress to the Global Reporting Initiative (GRI), towards fulfilling its goals of achieving water neutrality, minimizing construction waste, zero-reportable injuries for employee health and safety, and the development initiatives for the communities the company operates in.
 All four reports for the year 2009-10, 2010-11, 2011-12 and 2012-13 have been categorized by the GRI with Application Level Check A+.

-- Disaster Relief and Response: HCC is member of Disaster Resource Partnership (DRP), an initiative of the World Economic Forum (WEF) founded by major global engineering and construction (E&C) firms that provide trained personnel, know-how and equipment that could be of critical importance in saving what could be saved when disasters occurred, and in rebuilding afterwards.
-HCC drives this initiative in India in form of DRN India, a private sector networks that proactively promotes hiring of E&C companies in disaster response.
+- Disaster Relief and Response: HCC is a member of the Disaster Resource Partnership (DRP), an initiative of the World Economic Forum (WEF) founded by major global engineering and construction (E&C) firms that provide trained personnel, know-how and equipment that could be of critical importance in saving what could be saved when disasters occurred, and in rebuilding afterwards.
+HCC drives this initiative in India in form of DRN India, a private sector network that proactively promotes hiring of E&C companies in disaster response.

 - Water Sustainability: HCC has made reduction of water use across its construction project sites a priority, and beginning in 2008, HCC adopted a rigorous, company-wide framework for improving water resource management under the aegis of United Nations Global Compact (UNGC)’s “The CEO Water Mandate”.
 HCC is signatory to UN Global Compact initiatives and Member of TERI - World Business Council on Sustainable Development